daattali/beautiful-jekyll/_drafts/understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 4. **Provision the kubernetes cluster to the cloud provider**: A YAML manifest has to be generated with clusterctl containing the details of the kubernetes cluster to deploy and then apply it.
 5. **Move the cluster-api components to the kubernetes cluster**: We then need to connect to the cluster i SSH, run step 3 against it and then move the components from the bootstrap cluster using clusterctl.
 6. **Decommission the bootstrap cluster**: The last step is to delete the bootstrap kind cluster if you have no more use for it.

+### Getting started with Cluster API Provider vSphere (CAPV)

+Let's dig into it and see how we can get a Kubernetes cluster-API management cluster in vSphere in 6 steps.
+While this is more complicated than Tanzu Community Edition, it is still made easy for thanks to the efforts of the team behind the cluster-API project and kubeadm.